-This piece was published in Utility Dive on October 11, 2022.
+This piece was originally published by Utility Dive on October 11, 2022.
 Read the full piece here.

 This summer, blazing 100-degree-plus Fahrenheit temperatures pushed energy demands to record heights, prompting warnings to residents in Texas and southern California to prepare for rolling blackouts.
 This was the latest wake-up call that extreme weather events, exacerbated by climate change, are becoming more common.
 It also served as a reminder that Texas has been here before; the southern state’s grid cannot handle extreme heat or cold.
 Texas could keep the lights on if it had more capacity to bring power in from neighboring regions, fostered by a strong and interconnected electricity grid.